Daquise – The Colourful Past Behind The Polish Institution

 “The tartare is expertly crafted and mixed in front of you”

 Fiercely proud people because of what they have had to fight for, theirs is comfort food of sorts, with lots of meats, winter vegetables and sweet and sour flavours.

 Daquise delves into a dark past – symbolic of the origins of the Iron Curtain, as Poland led the revolt against Russian communism.
 When it opened in 1947, it was a refuge for government officials exiled from their country by the Communist regime.
-Under its own veil of secrecy, plots were hashed here to find ways to overthrow the regime.
+Under its own veil of secrecy, plots were hashed here to find ways to overthrow it.

 Located in a quaintly boho part of South Kensington, in the same stretch as the V & A reading room and bar, it’s quietly obscure and unassuming.
 A touch austere, quirky and even eccentric could describe the atmosphere and deck out.
 But don’t let the stripped down walls, rustic seating and the out of place chandelier put you off, since its more about tradition here.
-Not your normal swish, chi- chi South Kensington eaterie but a step into another era.
-It’s the kind of place you will have walked past and wondered what it’s all about.
+Not your normal swish, chi- chi South Kensington eaterie but the kind of place you can just stroll past and pop in adhoc, when finding yourself in the quarter.

 On arriving, we were ushered in by a gentleman who introduced himself as Wojtek; proudly pointing out he was a good friend of the Gesslers, and was helping out whilst they were at their signature restaurant in Warsaw.
 As we moved towards the only table with reserved on it, to my amusement my partner said “but we’re not reserved we’re outgoing.”